simon622/mqtt-sn/README.md

 maxProtocolMessageSize | 1024 | int | The max allowable size (in bytes) of protocol messages that will be sent or received by the system. **NB: this differs from transport level max sizes which will be determined and constrained by the MTU of the transport**

 ## Cloud Platform Deployments
 It has become more common to want to deploy a gateway and combine it with IoT cloud support.
 There are a number of ways of achieving this, utilising the cloud SDKS for which examples are provided.
 Deployment of the gateway on the edge is normal; however it has also become more common to deploy a gateway as a cloud service in its own right.
 There are a number of factors that need to be considered in this deployment scenario; not-least security and scaling.
 If you would like to cover this off in more detail, please ping me to discuss.

+**NOTE - Google IoT Core has been discontinued as of August 2022, and will switch off in 2023.
+The connector is now officially end of life.**

 ## Related people & projects
 Our goal on the [MQTT-SN technical committee](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=mqtt) is to drive and foster a thriving open-source community.
 Listed here are some related open-source projects with some comments.
 If you would like me to include your repository below, please issue a Pull Request and add it.